-- Cygnet Committee^[584] by PB Parjeter contains live action archival black and white footage. - Sarah Willson made her debut with Closure, [853] a very technically impressive and well-written game where a parser is presented visually as text messages and in-game as you communicating with someone exploring their ex's dorm room. - Off-Season at the Dream Factory^[114] was a third (!) game entered this comp by BJ Best written in Adventuron and using several heavily pixelated photos from cosplay sites.

-- The Vaults^[205] was a roleplaying game with gems and microtransactions (that were turned off at the time) that is now on Steam. - Universal Hologram [654] used early AI art models.
+- Cygnet Committee^[584] by PB Parjeter contains live action archival black and white footage in addition to numerous sound-based puzzles, a distinctly unusual combination in IFComp. - Sarah Willson made her debut with Closure, [853] a very technically impressive and well-written game where a parser is presented visually as text messages and in-game as you communicating with someone exploring their ex's dorm room. - Off-Season at the Dream Factory^[114] was a third (!) game entered this comp by BJ Best written in Adventuron and using several heavily pixelated photos from cosplay sites. - The Vaults^[205] was a roleplaying game with gems and microtransactions (that were turned off at the time) that is now on Steam. - Universal Hologram^[654] used early AI art models.
 At that time, AI art was noticeably non-realistic and generally had severe deformities or issues, which was perfect for a surreal game.
 Many reviewers praised the AI art, which was a novelty.
 It wouldn't be until later years that the art would get more controversial.
-Stephen Bond, author of Rameses [71] and The Cabal [74] from decades ago, came back with The Best Man, [73] a psychologically gripping examination of 'nice guys'. - D'ARKUN, [39] by Michael Baltes, is one of the few full-length Dialog games in existence.
-Bizarrely, there were two games about assembling a rock band to use the power of music to stop people from being mind controlled: Aard VarK Versus the Hype, [782] by Truthcraze, and Codex Sadistica: A Heavy-Metal Minigame, [271] by grave snail games.
+Stephen Bond, author of Rameses^[71] and The Cabal^[74] from decades ago, came back with The Best Man,^[73] a psychologically gripping examination of 'nice guys'. - D'ARKUN,^[39] by Michael Baltes, is one of the few full-length Dialog games in existence.
+Bizarrely, there were two games about assembling a rock band to use the power of music to stop people from being mind controlled: Aard VarK Versus the Hype, ^[782] by Truthcraze, and Codex Sadistica: A Heavy-Metal Minigame, ^[271] by grave snail games.